tanfwong/rfsoc_notes/_sources/ch5/gmem.md

     manual burst access.
   - Two interface pragmas are used to set the arguments `in` and `out` to use channels `0` and `1` of the default `m_axi_gmem` adapter, respectively.
-This is a requirement by VItis HLS that different `hls::burst_maxi<int>`-type arguments must be on different `m_axi` adapters or different channels if they are bundled to the same `m_axi` adapter.
+This is a requirement by Vitis HLS that different `hls::burst_maxi<int>`-type arguments must be on different `m_axi` adapters or different channels if they are bundled to the same `m_axi` adapter.
 The `depth=MAX_N` options in the pragmas tell